-Finally, IO-Link devices utilizes a standard 3-wire or 5-wire cable with standard connectors for reduced wiring and simple configuration.
-IO-Link VFDs provide a relatively low cost fieldbus drive and are ideally suited for pump, fan, and conveyor applications.
+Finally, IO-Link devices utilize a standard 3-wire or 5-wire cable with standard connectors for reduced wiring and simple configuration.
+IO-Link VFDs provide a relatively low-cost fieldbus drive and are ideally suited for the pump, fan, and conveyor applications.

 Operating Modes: An IO-Link master can operate in various modes depending on application requirements.
 The operating modes are as follows: